OsmanKandemir/indicator-intelligence/README.md

 ## TODO List

- - [ ] Third-level or the more depth static files scanning for target web application.
+ - [ ] Second-level or the more depth static files scanning for target web application.

 ## Installation